brianhigh/challenging_data/waddl_to_csv.md

 So, we expect a normal "text" file, because of the file suffix, but with NUL characters and an atypical file encoding.
-Normally, we would expect UTF-8, ANSI (Windows-1252 or CP-1252), ASCII, or Latin-1 (ISO/IEC 8859-1), but it's strange the file does not show more than the first character of the file ("1").
+Normally, we would expect UTF-8, ANSI (Windows-1252 or CP-1252), ASCII, or Latin-1 (ISO/IEC 8859-1).
+It's strange that, when opened in R's text editor, the file does not show more than the first character of the file ("1").
 Maybe the encoding type or NUL characters are not supported by R's text editor.

 We could convert the file format in either Notepad++ or BBedit to UTF-8 and make our lives a little easier, but we will try to do all processing in R for